A Hierarchical Sharded Blockchain Balancing Performance and Availability: PyloChain: The Protocol Design

-\paragraph{Exchange and Relay} After main block processing, each full member generates a main block processing proof for the main block, summarizing the results of main block processing, and broadcasts it among themselves to collect $f_{F}+1$ proofs.
+\paragraph{State Synchronization} The purpose of the final phase of the protocol is that the results of main block processing are reliably propagated to the respective local chains.
+After main block processing, each full member generates a main block processing proof for the main block, summarizing the results of main block processing, and broadcasts it among themselves to collect $f_{F}+1$ proofs.
 The proof includes the main block number, main block hash, previous main block hash, the sequence of local block headers within the main block, the identity of the creator, and the digest values of the sync entries that need to be committed to each local chain.
 Each sync entry consists of a key, value, and transaction ID.
 Once $f_{F}+1$ proofs are gathered, each full member creates a main block processing certificate and propagates it along with the payloads of the sync entries, to their respective local chain.
 Then, the local members verify the main block processing certificate and sync entries, allowing them to reliably confirm that the local blocks from their local chain have been committed to the main chain.
-Additionally, they safely synchronize the states of aborted local transactions and committed global transactions to the local chain using the payloads contained in the sync entries.
+Lastly, they safely synchronize the states of aborted local transactions and committed global transactions to the local chain using the payloads contained in the sync entries.

 \DontPrintSemicolon \SetAlgoLined \SetNoFillComment

 \SetKwProg{creation}{on creating}{:}{} \SetKwProg{event}{on receiving}{:}{} \SetKwProg{Procedure}{Procedure}{:}{}

 \SetKw{Continue}{continue} \SetKwData{Candidates}{$candidates$} \SetKwData{Next}{$next$} \SetKwData{Vertex}{$v$} \SetKwData{Round}{$r$} \SetKwData{OrderedDigests}{$\tau$} \SetKwData{Mempool}{\mathcal{M}} \SetKwData{MempoolBlocks}{$\mathcal{B}$}